 Instead of the old “50 percent rule” the calculation for a subcontractor plan would be based on a percentage cap on the total prime contract cost instead of the old 50% of labor cost rule.
 FAR 52.219-14 has been completely changed to simplify the effect and ability to monitor a contractors’ plan.

-The limitations on subcontracting regulations virtual stays the same except for the approach of calculating how much work would be delegated to subcontractors.
-Small businesses should pay attention to the new limitation on subcontracting rules because challenges in a bid protest could be damaging now that the assessment is much simpler to perform.
+The limitations on subcontracting regulations virtually stay the same except for the approach of calculating how much work would be delegated to subcontractors.
+Small businesses should pay attention to the new FAR and small business set aside subcontracting rules because challenges in a bid protest could be damaging now that the assessment is much simpler to perform.

 Limitation on Subcontracting Changes for Service and Supply Contracts